 For most uses, chefs prefer stainless-steel cookware to nonstick cookware.
 When stainless steel is wrapped around an aluminum or copper core, it will heat evenly on gas or electric stovetops.
 Experts also say it does a superior job of browning food -- and the resulting fond (which is French for "base," and refers to the little brown bits that stick to the pan bottom) can be used to create delicious sauces.

 Still, stainless does have some drawbacks.
 Since these cookware sets are not nonstick, cooks have to use more fat or oil to prevent foods from clinging.
-There is also a learning curve to stainless steel, experts note, but once you have it down it becomes much easier to use.
-Because food sticks more easily, stainless-steel cookware can be harder to clean.
-Most experts recommend using either baking soda or a cleaning product such as Bar Keepers Friend (Est. $5 for 12 ounces).
+There is also a learning curve to mastering cooking with stainless steel, experts note, but once you have it down it becomes much easier to do.
+Because food sticks more easily to stainless-steel cookware, it can be harder to clean.
+Most experts recommend using either baking soda or a cleaning product such as Bar Keepers Friend (Est. $7 for 12 ounces).
 From personal experience, we can tell you that filling the bottom of the pot or pan with hot, soapy water and then letting it soak for an hour or so makes cleanup easy-peasy.
-Still, if you prefer the absolute least amount of hassle (and who can blame you?), you'll want to shop for nonstick cookware which we cover elsewhere in this report.
+Still, if you prefer the absolute least amount of hassle (and who can blame you?), you may want to shop instead for nonstick cookware, which we cover elsewhere in this report.